ezEngine/docs-src/pages/docs/ai/AiPlugin/runtime-navmesh.md

 ## Navmesh Visualization

 To be able to see the navmesh, use the [CVar](../../debugging/cvars.md) `Ai.Navmesh.Visualize`.
 There can be multiple different navmeshes for different character heights etc. This CVar enables visualization for *one of them* by index.
 So set it to `0` to see the first navmesh, `1` if you have a second one and so on.

+> **Important:**
+>
+> No navmesh will be generated, as long as no path searches are done.
+Use the [navmesh path test component](navmesh-path-test-component.md) to initiate a path search.

 # See Also